KaidemonLP/TF2-Atmospheric-Biohazard/README.md

 # TF2-Atmospheric-Biohazard
 A objective based zombie fortress with special abilities for zombies.
-While also aiming to make a more Scary and Atmospheric.
+While also aiming to make it more Scary and Atmospheric.

 Map updates: